NOHAB

 NOHAB (Nydqvist & Holm AB) was a manufacturing company based in the city of Trollhättan, Sweden.

 History

-The company was founded by Antenor Nydqvist, Johan Magnus Lidström and Carl Olof Holm in 1847 as Trollhättans Mekaniska Verkstad as a manufacturer of turbines for hydraulic power plants.
+The company was founded by Antenor Nydqvist, Johan Magnus Lidström and Carl Olof Holm in 1847 as Trollhättans Mekaniska Verkstad (Trollhättan's Mechanical Workshop) as a manufacturer of turbines for hydraulic power plants.
 In 1865, the company made its first steam locomotive and in 1912 the 1,000th locomotive steamed out of the factory.
 In Nohab's anniversary book "The Thousand Locomotive" from 1912, it's mentioned that the company also manufactured davits for Titanic's lifeboats.

 In 1916 the company was reconstituted as a limited company and became NOHAB.
 In 1920, NOHAB received an order of 1000 locomotives from Soviet Russia.
 Only 500 were delivered between 1921 and 1924.